Rules for the growth-chamber 13 (phytotron)

 surface sterilisation for plants

-• remove the sodium hypochlorite and rinse the material five times with sterile deionized water.
+• remove the sodium hypochlorite and rinse the material five times with sterile deionized water (ask the manager)

-• the substrate has to be watered/soaked with Bacillus thuringiensis var. israelensis that kills larvae of dark-winged fungus gnats, e.g. Vectobac, then the plants can be immediately planted – not available right now
+• the substrate has to be autoclaved, there is also an option-watered/soaked with Bacillus thuringiensis var. israelensis that kills larvae of dark-winged fungus gnats, e.g. Vectobac, then the plants can be immediately planted – not available right now